dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A29: DCE - Phase 1 - Binary and Image File Handling Strategy
 # Date Created: C46
 # Author: AI Model
+# Updated on: C47 (Richer metadata format and JSON output)

 - **Key/Value for A0:**
 - **Description:** Defines the strategy for handling binary files; they can be checked, but only their metadata (path, size) is included in the flattened output, not their content.